mikeroyal/Windows-11-Guide/README.md

 [Files](https://github.com/files-community/Files) is a file manager for Windows with a powerful yet intuitive design.
 It has features like multiple tabs, panes, columns, shell extensions in the context menu and tags.

 [EverythingToolbar](https://github.com/srwi/EverythingToolbar) is a tool that provides instant file search integration for the Windows taskbar powered by [Everything](https://www.voidtools.com/).
-It'ss compatible with both Windows 10 and Windows 11 and works well with tools like E[xplorerPatcher](https://github.com/valinet/ExplorerPatcher) and [StartAllBack](https://www.startallback.com/) to give you the full deskband integration even on Windows 11.
+It's compatible with both Windows 10 and Windows 11 and works well with tools like E[xplorerPatcher](https://github.com/valinet/ExplorerPatcher) and [StartAllBack](https://www.startallback.com/) to give you the full deskband integration even on Windows 11.

 [Sysinternals Suite](https://docs.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite) is the entire set of Sysinternals Utilities rolled up into a single download.
 Also, checkout the [Sysinternals Utilities Index](https://docs.microsoft.com/en-us/sysinternals/downloads/).